extreme-business/lingo/README.md

   - Specified deps in the `buf.yaml` need to be covered in your `buf.lock` file.
 If you get an error, run `scripts/proto-buf-mod-update.sh` to generate the `buf.lock` file.
   - resulting generated files are in the `protogen` folder.
   - check changes with the [buf](https://buf.build/) linter: `scripts/proto-lint.sh`.
+- run `scripts/certs.sh` (this is not part of the setup, because you may choose to add the cert to you computer so you can use swagger-ui).
+    - trust self signed for [mac](https://tosbourn.com/getting-os-x-to-trust-self-signed-ssl-certificates/)

 # Run
 - after setup, run `docker-compose up`